 As a rapid prototyping material, it is also applicable in sheet metal fabrication and CNC machining due to its mechanical properties.
-In the medical world, a metal splint printed with 316L provides good mechanical property, resistance to strain, is durable and has a good aesthetic finish.
+In the medical world, a metal splint printed with 316L provides good mechanical properties, resistance to strain, is durable and a good aesthetic finish.

 316 vs 316L Stainless Steel: Similarities

 Here, we will be taking a look at some important similarities between the 316 and 316L steel.
 This will further help us to understand their differences and likewise aid your decision on which stainless steel to use for your project.

 316 and 316l stainless steel both have a high level of resistance to corrosion, especially in applications where exposure to chloride is inevitable.
 These stainless-steel grades contain molybdenum and nickel which resists the effects of acids and chloride.